calliarca/CapstoneDesignLongsor/SECURITY.md

 4. **Security Updates**:

    * We will release security patches for the supported versions promptly to ensure that the system remains secure.

----

-Let me know if you want any adjustments or more specific details based on your project!